- How it Works

 A liquid handling device is our power tool and has one simple goal.
 It should reproducibly deliver the target volume with high accuracy and precision.
-It should also have consistent and predictable behaviour according to the methods the user has programmed.
+It should also have consistent and predictable behavior according to the methods the user has programmed.
 Scientists need to monitor and control their liquid handlers to ensure it is reaching target volumes accurately and precisely.
 Not knowing this vital information will cause uncertainty to your experiments and ultimately waste crucial reagents.

 There are a few common ways to test the accuracy and precision of your liquid handling device that scientists can use.
 They are outlined in the table below with the pros and cons of each.
 The focus here is not to discuss the advantages or disadvantages of any method, but just highlight them.
 The most important aspect is to have a robust method for proper volume verification applicable to the type of experiments the laboratory will mostly be running.

-An example here is if your lab mostly runs quantitative Polymerase Chain Reaction (qPCR), then you should employ a method that verifies low volume transfers.
-One such method that will be very beneficial for low volume transfers is the Artel MVS Multichannel Verification System.
+An example here is if your lab mostly runs quantitative Polymerase Chain Reaction (qPCR), then you should employ a method that verifies low-volume transfers.
+One such method that will be very beneficial for low-volume transfers is the Artel MVS Multichannel Verification System.
 It is compatible with any liquid handling system such as the Hamilton automated liquid handling platforms and the Tecan liquid handling systems.